Are you looking for the perfect Valentine's gift? Do you find yourself endlessly scrolling through your phone, with no idea what to choose or why?

 Chocolate’s association with Valentine’s Day is also linked to the belief it is a powerful aphrodisiac - the perfect gift for your lover!
 Whilst there is no scientific evidence to prove that chocolate (or any food for that matter) can biologically stimulate feelings of desire - the placebo effect is incredibly powerful.
 If you feel special, feel spoilt, feel surprised and then taste a delicious array of flavours, then there is no doubt you are going to get an incredible boost of happy hormones.

 Why does Valentine’s Day remain so popular after all these years?

 The rush of serotonin upon receiving a special and thoughtful gift is the whole reason Valentine’s remains a special day for many.
-The look on someone’s face when they receive a special gift...the feeling of satisfaction when you have chosen something meaningful...the reaction to a wonderful surprise...perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired...and the anticipation of their response...It is the epitome of taking joy from gifting.
+The look on someone’s face when they receive a romantic gift...the feeling of satisfaction when you have chosen something meaningful...the reaction to a wonderful surprise...perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired...and the anticipation of their response...it is the epitome of taking joy from gifting.

 Be part of history this Valentine's Day

 Choose something for your loved one this Valentine’s Day from our selection of handpicked hampers, laced with romantic meanings and packed with delicious, sensual treats to enjoy together.
-Check out our Valentine's Hampers selection..
+Check out our Valentine's Hampers selection.